matteovergaro/esp8266_NTP/README.md

 ```
 ./esptool.py erase_flash
 ```
+If a timeout error occurs, pull the RST pin to GND while the esp is on and try again.
-Flash the new firmware "esp8266_nonos_sdk_v2.0.0_16_08_10", make sure that the "bin" directory is in the right directory:
+Flash the new firmware "esp8266_nonos_sdk_v2.0.0_16_08_10", make sure that the "bin" directory is in the right path:
 ```
 ./esptool.py --port /dev/tty.<usbserial> write_flash 0x00000 bin/eagle.flash.bin 0x78000 bin/blank.bin 0x7c000 bin/esp_init_data_default.bin 0x7a000 bin/blank.bin 0x7e000 bin/blank.bin 0x10000 bin/eagle.irom0text.bin -fm dout
 ```
 to find your \<usbserial\> just double click tab or read it on the Arduino IDE Ports menu.

-Now from the Arduino IDE select the right port in Tools -> Port.
-The default baud of the ESP8266 is 115200 (sometimes 74880), so open the serial monitor and select *115200 baud* and *Both (NL and CR)*.

 The communication between the Arduino nano and the esp8266 can be established only with a baudrate of 9600, so to change the baudrate of the esp from 115200 to 9600 in the serial monitor write:
 ```
 AT